thawte logo

 Altantis and 2012

-Altantis and 2012, by Frank Joseph
+Atlantis and 2012, by Frank Joseph

 What did the Maya really predict for 2012?
 What was the relationship between their sacred calendar and Atlantis or Lemuria?
 Why did the Norse, Hopi, Hindus, Incas, Chinese and other ancient peoples offer similar predictions?
 Learn the surprising answers to these and more questions about "Atlantis and 2012."
 Contains color photo section; 31 original photographs and illustrations.
 Soft cover, 246 pgs.